FDD User Manual

 • Event Streaming

-The FDD Streaming View provides the classical interface for monitoring building notifications along with a number of preference settings to adjust the view to needs of the portfolio or user.
-Highlights Automatic Refresh Streaming comes with an option ...
+The FDD Streaming View provides the classical interface for monitoring building notifications along with a number of preference settings to adjust the view to the needs of the portfolio or user.
+Highlights Automatic Refresh Streaming comes with an ...

-• FDD Batch Configuration
+• FDD Configuration